vqtran/express-boilerplate/README.md

 Express Boilerplate
 =======

-Express web server preconfigured with a Rails style asset pipeline.
+Express web server preconfigured with controllers and asset compiling.

 Uses LESS, and example shown using Bootstrap.

 Assets from `assets/` are compiled to minified/compressed LESS/JS in `public/assets`.
 Templating done with EJS. `ejs-locals` provides layout support.